 Post-secondary Applicant: You will be considered a post-secondary applicant if you have completed four or more transferable post-secondary courses by Dec.
 31 and will have completed eight or more by June 30 for the following Fall Semester.
 Your competitive (conditional) admission average will be based on your four most recently completed transferable post-secondary courses as of Dec.
 31 for the following Fall Semester.
-Courses presented for admission must be from a recognized post-secondary institution and must be transferable courses as determine by MRU.
+Courses presented for admission must be from an accredited post-secondary institution and must be transferable courses as determine by MRU.

 *Applicants who are in Grade 12 in high school report in-progress and plan to complete courses with an anticipated grade on the application form for calculation of your competitive admission average.
 Anticipated grades should be based on your current grade or the actual grade for the previous level course (e.g. BIOL 30, use BIOL 20 - actual grade).
-Applicants who are upgrading courses at a post-secondary institution, through distance learning and/or through adult education are required to present final/official grades for the calculation of your competitive admission average.
+Applicants who are upgrading courses at a post-secondary institution, through distance learning and/or through adult education are required to present final, official grades for the calculation of your competitive admission average.

 Degree and Diploma Programs

 The Admission Requirements chart (PDF) will provide a list of the specific courses required for each program, however, please note that you will also need to review your specific program of interest for detailed admission criteria.

 For further information on competitive admission averages, please see the competitive admission average section below.

 Admission information for certificate programs can be found at Programs Offered.